rlbjella/RADIANCE-main/README.md

 Software repository for the RADIANCE senior project.

 # Requirements
-Requires the avaspec, raspicam, and wiringPi packages.
+Requires the avaspec, raspicam, and pigpio packages.
 # Downloading/Compilation
 To install run git clone on the repository:
 ```